 Standard Diploma Credit Accommodations for Students with Disabilities

-Samantha Marsh-Hollins, M.T., Ph.D Candidate
+Samantha Marsh-Hollins, M.T., Ph.D Candidate, Virginia Department of Education

 The 2012 General Assembly amended the Code of Virginia to emphasize college and workplace readiness for all students, including students with disabilities.
 The legislation eliminated the Modified Standard Diploma, effective with students entering the ninth grade for the first time in 2013-2014.
 The General Assembly also directed the Board of Education to make provisions for students with disabilities who previously would have been candidates for the Modified Standard Diploma.
 The Board of Education responded to the legislature in June 2012 by amending the Standards of Accreditation (SOA) to permit credit accommodations for students with disabilities pursuing a Standard Diploma.
 Each student's Individualized Education Program (IEP) or 504 Plan determines whether credit accommodations are appropriate.
 In March 2013, the Board of Education approved guidelines for school divisions on allowable credit accommodations.